 The next proposition shows that all the $X_k$ subtrees are isomorphic.

-\begin{prop} A $X_k$ subtree, with $k\ge 1$, is composed by a chain of $k+1$ nodes whose edges are labelled $1$, $2$, $\dots$, $k$ and whose $i$-th node is the root of a $X_{i-1}$ subtree for all i between $1$ and $k+1$ (See Figure~\ref{fig_def_Xk}). \end{prop} \proof The claim is obvious for $k=1$.
-Indeed, in this case the root $s$ has the form $(i,s_2,\dots)$ with $s_2 \le i-1$, therefore its left son has the form $(i+1,i-1,\dots)$, i.e. it starts with a cliff, and has only one son.
-This son also starts with a cliff; we can then deduce that $X_1$ is simply a chain, which is the claim where $k=1$.
+\begin{prop} A $X_k$ subtree, with $k\ge 1$, is composed by a chain of $k+1$ nodes (the rightmost chain) whose edges are labeled by $1$, $2$, $\dots$, $k$ and whose $i$-th node is the root of a $X_{i-1}$ subtree for all i between $1$ and $k+1$.
+(See Figure~\ref{fig_def_Xk}.) \end{prop} \begin{proof} The claim is obvious for $k=1$.
+Indeed, in this case the root $a$ has the form $(i,a_2,\dots)$ with $a_2 \le i-1$, therefore its left son has the form $(i+1,i-1,\dots)$, \ie\ it starts with a cliff, and has only one son.
+This son also starts with a cliff; we can then deduce that $X_1$ is simply a chain, which is the claim for $k=1$.